Klosephi/spec-driven-strands/rule.md

 - **MUST** use `uv` as package manager
 - **MUST** maintain `pyproject.toml` for dependencies

+### Dependency Management
+- **MUST** ensure all Python dependencies are present in package manager and venv
+- **MUST** add missing dependencies to `pyproject.toml` and install them
+- **MUST** validate dependency compatibility before proceeding with development

+### Strands Development Requirements
+- **MUST** use Strands MCP to understand problem-solving approaches in Strands
+- **MUST** validate if existing Strands tools can solve the problem before creating custom solutions
+- **MUST** consult Strands documentation through MCP for implementation guidance
+- **MUST** always use the latest version of Strands agents

 ### Code Style
 - **MUST** use Black for code formatting
 - **MUST** enforce 88 character maximum line length